williampongoocl/sdd-sample-with-agents/README.md

 1. **Edit the story file directly** in `docs/stories/NN-story-name.md`.
 Update the acceptance criteria to reflect the change.

-2. **Re-run research and plan** with the updated story:
+2. **Re-run research and plan** by telling the orchestrator about the change:

    ```
-   /research-and-plan

-   Story 02 (docs/stories/02-customize-water-goal.md) has been updated.
+   @orchestrator Story 02 (docs/stories/02-customize-water-goal.md) has been updated.
    The new requirement is: users can set a goal between 4 and 20 glasses (previously only 8 was supported).
    Please re-research and produce a revised plan.
 The existing implementation in src/app/water/ may need changes.
    ```